TorresEdwin/SpeakATX/README.md

 - Link to site

 Connections:
-- Local Translation Services: Translation services for this community
+- Local Services: Services for this community
 - Local Non-English Friendly Job Postings: jobs that accommodate the language needs for this community

 ## Local Non-English Friendly Job Postings